Posts

 C by the ocean - License our images here .
 She faces the fiery gulf painted with the tones of the sunset.
 Relaxed.
 Thoughtful.
 Enjoying the quietness she always loves.
 Here is the girl of so many years.
 The girl of the good times.
 The girl of the bad times.
 The holder of the family when I was far away.
 Brave mother.
 Brave wife.
 Brave Viking girl.
 Best thing in my life.

-Life and death in the natural world
+Life and death in the natural world: our photo of a dead squirrel

 Image